timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 ## Exercise 1: Functional responses - Maximum Likelihood Estimation

-In this exercise, we will use data on predator functional responses (i.e. relationship between prey density and number of prey eaten) of East African reed frogs, from Vonesh & Bolker (2005).
+In this exercise, we will use data on predator functional responses (remember from the <a href="https://github.com/timnewbold/MResEcologicalModelling/blob/master/1StatisticalModels/Lecture1ApproachesStatisticalModelling.pdf">lecture</a> that these describe the relationship between prey density and number of prey eaten) of East African reed frogs, from Vonesh & Bolker (2005).

 ```R
 library(emdbook)